+Victorian, 19th Century Oval Antique Loo Table.
 This delightful antique oval antique table dates from the Victorian period, circa 1860, and has been constructed using the finest figured walnut timbers.
 The oval moulded top is beautifully figured and mirrored and benefits from being able to be tilted upright when not in use, with the original brass mechanism.
 The top rests on 4 beautifully turned supports with central finial and sits on four out swept scrolled legs with white porcelain castors.

-This delightful antique burr walnut oval Loo table dates from the Victorian period, circa 1870, and would make the ideal small dining table.
+Victorian, Burr Walnut, Oval, Inlaid Antique Loo Table dates from the Victorian period, circa 1870, and would make the ideal small dining table.
 The oval top is quarter veneered being not only mirrored but also beautifully inlaid.
 The top tilts on the original brass mechanism and rests on a central turned pedestal having four turned upright supports.

 - Malcolm Rankin,